hphelion/documentation/migration-overview.md

 * Purge any data you no longer need
 * Remove any unnecessary log files

-For each instance image, you need to determine if you want to move a snapshot of the root partition of that instance to version 13.5, or if you prefer to just create a new instance.

 ##Transitioning data for ephemeral instances## {#Ephemeral}